proveskit/pysquared/docs/design-guide.md

 ## Protocols

 Protocols are a way to define a set of methods that a class must implement.
 They are similar to interfaces in other programming languages or header files in C. Protocols allow us to define a contract for classes to follow, ensuring that they implement the required methods.
-CircuitPython does not support Protocols, so we use base classes to define our protocols where all required methods return `NotImplementedError`.
+CircuitPython does not support Protocols, so we use base classes to define our protocols where all required methods are implemented with `...` (Ellipsis).
 All classes that implement the protocol must override these methods.
 Protocols can be found in `pysquared/protos/`.

 ## Testing